 For convenience’s sake, you can also cycle through the attributes with the Previous and Next buttons.
 The same works for any tags you might have added.

 However, in the course of doing all of this, you might have noticed that there are a bunch of strings on your pages that are still in the original language.
 These are all the things that WooCommerce adds automatically and that you can not edit from the product page or similar.
 Examples include the Add to Cart button or the content of the drop-down menus to choose different variants.

-Usually, you would have to modify these inside theme or plugin files but TranslatePress also helps you take care of this part.
+Usually, you would have to modify these inside theme or plugin files but TranslatePress also helps you edit plugin strings too.
 It just works slightly differently.

 The beginning is the same.
 Simply hover over what you want to change and click the edit button.

-The first thing you will notice that the icon is green in this case.
-That’s how you understand that this string is coming from a theme or plugin.
+The first thing you will notice is that the icon is green in this case.
+That’s how you understand that this is a dynamic string coming from a theme or plugin.
 Another thing that is obvious is when you click, you get more fields to add translations to, including one for your default language.
 This is quite useful, as it allows you to change strings coded into WooCommerce directly.
-If you are not satisfied with the choice of words, can change it to anything you want.
+If you are not satisfied with the choice of words, you can change it to anything you want.

 Aside from that, of course, you can also use TranslatePress to simply add a translation for your secondary language, whether they are for the original strings or your own version.